 Budget - Engineering and Capital Works

-The division also provides in-house engineering design and management consulting of engineers for detailed design and construction of the City’s engineering-related capital projects.
-The division is also responsible for the operation of on and off-street municipal parking, the King Street and Simcoe Street parking garages, operation and maintenance of traffic signals, signs and pavement markings and adult crossing guards.
+The Engineering and Construction section provides in-house engineering design and management consulting of engineers for detailed design and construction of the City’s engineering-related capital projects.
+The Traffic and Parking section is responsible for the operation of on- and off-street municipal parking, parking garages, operation and maintenance of traffic signals, signs and pavement markings and adult crossing guards.

 Highlights